garrandall/popular-music-data/tracks/hope-twista-faith-evans.md

 Sit at the light so long
 And then we gotta move straight forward, cuz we fight so strong So when right go wrong
-Just say a little prayer, get ya money man, life goes on!!!
+Just say a little prayer, get ya money man, life goes on!
 Let's HOPE!